kamaal111/ai-transform/README.md

 - `apiKey`: Optional to override the Google AI API key, by default the library takes `GOOGLE_AI_API_KEY` environment variable.
 - `model`: Select your preferred Google AI model, for example; gemini-2.0-flash

+### Anthropics Configuration (`provider: 'anthropics'`)

+- `provider`: Must be set to `'anthropics'` or let it be inferred by passing in 1 of the Anthropics models to the `model` property.
+- `apiKey`: Optional to override the Anthropics API key, by default the library takes `ANTHROPIC_API_KEY` environment variable.
+- `model`: Select your preferred Anthropics model, for example; claude-3-7-sonnet-latest

 ## Error Handling

 The `transformFromSource` function may throw an `AITransformError` if the transformation fails (e.g., due to API errors or issues with the LLM response).
 It's recommended to wrap the call in a `try...catch` block.